 I've already discussed this shooting mode in some detail.
-This is a good choice if you need to take a quick shot and don't have much time to fuss with settings such as ISO, White Balance, aperture, shutter speed, or focus.
+This is a good choice if you need to take a quick shot and don't have much time to fuss with settings such as ISO, white balance, aperture, shutter speed, or focus.
 It's also a good mode to select when you hand the camera to someone else to take a photo of you and your companions.
-For example, I used Intelligent Auto mode for a quick shot of a man examining his possessions in a public park, as seen in Figure 3-1.
+For example, I used Intelligent Auto mode for a quick shot of a group of people walking their dog in a local park, as seen in Figure 3-1.